-What Is Conformity Psychology And What Does It Do To A Person?
+What Is Conformity And What Does It Do To A Person?

-Conformity by definition has a couple of different meanings.
-Most of the time when we consider conformity, the influence involves agreeing or acting in agreement with most people in a group, in a way to be seen as "normal" within one's sphere of influence.
+Most of the time when we consider conformity, it involves agreeing or acting in agreement with most people in a group, in a way to be seen as "normal" within one's sphere of influence.

 The Reason For Doing This

-So what is the psychology behind it?
-Well, there's another set of reasons that are put forward, and in many cases, it's looking to others for clues on how we should behave.
-We don't want to be seen as the "odd" man out because of our like or dislike for something.
+So, why might people do this?
+Well, there's a range of reasons that are put forward, and in many cases, it involves looking to others for clues on how we should behave.
+We don't want to be seen as the "odd" person out because of our like or dislike for something.
 There is also the factor that others might have more knowledge than we do so that it could be instructive.

-In many cases, it also involves preventing oneself from looking like a fool, and it can be strong in situations where we aren't sure on how we should act, or when the expectations are ambiguous.
-This is usually the case, and it's something that we should consider.
+In many cases, it also involves wanting to prevent oneself from looking like a fool, and it can be strong in situations where we aren't sure on how we should act, or when the expectations are ambiguous.

-There are other types of influences as well that we must explore, and they are the following:
+There are other types of influences as well that are worth exploring, such as:

-- Normative Influence which comes from the desire not to have punishments happen, which means that you go along with something even if you don't agree with them.
-It also is used to gain rewards, such as acting a certain way to get others to like you.
+Normative influence, which comes from the desire to have others like and accept you, so you go along with something even if you don't agree with it.

 The Types Of Conformity

-There are many different types of conformity that play a key part in this, and they are the following:
+There are many different types of conformity that can play a role, including:

-- Informational conformity, which happens when someone doesn't have the knowledge and needs help from the group.
+Informational conformity, which happens when someone doesn't have the knowledge and turns to the group for the answer.

-- Identification, which happens when people conform to what's expected of them, seen in the Stanford prison experiment, where it shows people altering their behaviors to follow some roles.
+Identification, which happens when people conform to what's expected of them, altering their behaviors to maintain a certain role.

-- Internalization which happens when we want to change ourselves, so we are like another person.
+Internalization, which happens when we want to change ourselves so that we are more like another person or group.

-- Compliance, which involves changing your behavior even though you disagree with the full group.
+Compliance, which involves changing your outward behavior even though you internally disagree with the full group.

-With conformity, we may know what we are doing, and we are aware of the behavior, but in many cases, it often happens without much awareness and thought on our ends, and in some cases, we may go along with things we don't like because of the other people that are around us.
-It's interesting, and it's why some people will do things that they normally don't believe in but will continue to engage them in fitting in.
+With conformity, in some cases, we may know what we are doing and be aware of the behavior, but in some cases, it can happen without much awareness and thought on our ends, and in other cases, we may go along with things we don't like because of the other people that are around us.

 The Influence Of Group Behavior